So, #LaurenKateinPH happened. On my birthday. Amazing.

 Okay.
 Where do I even start?

 First of all, Harrison is handsome AF.
 If it’s not obvious in pictures, in real life, he kind of resembles young Leonardo DiCaprio in some angles.
 Trust me, I’ve seen him a few times already.
-All opinions against my opinion is invalid and a lie.
+All opinions against my opinion are invalid.
 Case closed.
+Hehe.

 Kidding.
 But really though.